my-vegetable-has-exploded/my-vegetable-has-exploded/README.md

 I'm a postgraduate at UCAS, interested in computer science.

 Rust fan!
-Passionate about open source！Previous acmer@ccnu.
+Passionate about open source！Previous acmer@ccnu！

 Looking for an internship in infra.